-As far as the electrocatalytic activity of the Pd/Au overlayer systems is concerned, it has been found that the hydrogen adsorption/desorption [4,9] and the electro-oxidation of small organic molecules such as formaldehyde [9] and formic acid [5] show a strong dependence on the layer thickness of the deposited Pd films.
-Similarly, small Pd nanoparticles deposited on Au(111) in an electrochemical STM set-up exhibit a significantly higher reactivity than bulk Pd [17].
+In electrochemistry, Pd overlayers deposited on Au single crystal surfaces have been studied in detail as a well-defined model system [3-10].
+Due to the relatively small lattice mismatch between Pd and Au of 5%, up to 10 monolayers of Pd can grow pseudomorphically on Au(100) [6, 11] and Au(111) [5, 7].
+It has been found that the electrocatalytic activity of the Pd/Au overlayers with respect to hydrogen adsorption/desorption [3, 8] and to the electro-oxidation of small organic molecules such as formaldehyde [8] and formic acid [4] show a strong dependence on the layer thickness of the deposited Pd films.
+Similarly, small Pd islands deposited on Au(111) in an electrochemical STM set-up exhibit a significantly higher reactivity than bulk Pd [12].

 In order to understand the catalytic activity of overlayer systems, two effects have to be taken into account.
-In addition to the direct electronic interaction of the pseudomorphic overlayers with the metal substrate, geometric strain effects due to the lattice mismatch can change the reactivity of thin films [18-21].
-Although there has been a significant progress in the detailed experimental characterization of electrode surfaces and reactions at electrochemical interfaces [22], still it is not trivial to disentangle these effects in the experiment.
+In addition to the direct electronic interaction of the pseudomorphic overlayers with the metal substrate, geometric strain effects due to the lattice mismatch can change the reactivity of thin films [13-15].
+Although there has been a significant progress in the detailed experimental characterization of electrode surfaces and reactions at electrochemical interfaces [16], still it is not trivial to disentangle these effects in the experiment.
 In such a case, total energy calculations based on first-principles electronic structure theory can be very helpful.
-In recent years they have become an efficient and reliable tool to obtain qualitative and often even quantitative insights into the structure and chemistry of surfaces [23-26].
+In recent years they have become an efficient and reliable tool to obtain qualitative and often even quantitative insights into the structure and chemistry of surfaces [17-20].